Yoga Tips!

 When you’re in Warrior 2, look over your fingers and SMILE!
 This makes any distressful pose become ridiculous.

-Little earthquakes (tremors) when you’re getting pushed to the edge, especially with your abs, are there to remind you that you are alive.
+Little earthquakes (tremors) are there to remind you that you are alive when you’re being pushed to the edge.

 Be Here Now… On Vacation!
 You may have to do things later but when you’re doing your practice, don’t worry about it.
 Let your thoughts roll by as you just focus on your breath and stay in the present moment.
 Treat this hour or two in the studio as a vacation.